Dynamic weight training.com introduces your muscle pump and some of it's many contributing factors.

 personally found shorter rests and compound-based-movements often produce

 the best ones.
 This of course will vary from each person’s lifting experience and skill

 Try not to get too hung up on the rep ranges, some feel a good pump with as little as 5 to 7 reps while others need 10 to 15.
 The rep ranges are only a guide, nothing more.

 Aspire to Inspire

-I personally find that the pump and the achievement of it are generally limited to the extent of how you are training.
-And what your training goals are, whether there strength or physique based.
+I personally find that the pump and the achievement of it are generally limited to the extent of how you are training, and what your training goals are - whether their strength or physique based, changes pump intensity.

 a better pump.
-There is however; as with many things a slight curse can hide here; there is some falsehood in the pump itself.
+There is however; as with many things, a slight curse hides-out here, often producing some falsehood in the pump sensation itself.

 Just because you've achieved a good pump; doesn’t necessarily mean you’ve recruited enough motor units and stimulated enough muscle fiber to produce new growth...

 If you’re only interested in having a good pump and this is what you train for, then great; the pump you’ve achieved from your training efforts is fine.

 Try to be mindful that where strength and increasing overall muscle mass is concerned the pump is often not a great indicator in new production of muscle growth.